 So the grounding sceptic should be sceptical that any plausible truth conditions for ⌜x because y⌝ can be spelled out by appealing only to mind-independent facts.
 So such folk ought either to embrace the error theory about metaphysical explanation, or to embrace something like our account.
 The error theory will be attractive to those who do not find it plausible that the truth of metaphysical explanations could depend on psychology, or who think it implausible that there could be faultless disagreements about matters of metaphysical explanation.
 We return to consider the error theory in §4.
 For our part, we find both intuitive.

 The truth of ⌜x because y⌝ strikes us as psychologically dependent.
 Plausibly, part of what it is for one thing to explain another is for some (relevant) agent to find the explanans to increase her understanding of the explanandum.
 We also find it plausible that ⌜x because y⌝ is like ⌜x is tasty⌝ or ⌜x is beautiful⌝ or ⌜x is wrong⌝ in that in each case there appear to be faultless disagreements between parties.
 We think agents with significantly different psychologies and interests may faultlessly disagree about what metaphysically explains what, since what counts as a metaphysical explanation for one agent may not count as such for another.
 Moreover, we can explain why it might sometimes seem as though there are no faultless disagreements.
 We should expect a certain amount of agreement between creatures like us, regarding what metaphysically explains what, because the relevant psychological features at play are similar.
 Something like this must be so if anything like the proposal we suggest in Miller and Norton (2016) is right.
 Indeed, the proposal we offer in what follows is an optional addition to that picture: there, we offer a psychological account of why we are inclined to make certain judgements, and why we would make those judgements in the absence of grounding relations.
-Here we add to this an account of the truth conditions for ⌜x because y⌝ on the assumption that we are roughly right about the psychological picture and on the assumption that those who accept something like that picture do not wish to become error theorists about metaphysical explanation (we will have something to say, subsequently, about why one might prefer our account over eliminativism).
+Here we add to this an account of the truth conditions for ⌜x because y⌝ on the assumption that we are roughly right about the psychological picture and on the assumption that those who accept something like that picture do not wish to become error theorists about metaphysical explanation (in §4 we will consider why one might prefer our account over eliminativism).

 Here is our view.
 Recall that the modal relations theory incorrectly assigns truth to some instances of ⌜x because y⌝.
 But it does not render any intuitively true metaphysical explanations false, for every metaphysical explanans necessitates its explanandum.
 For this reason we build the obtaining of a relevant modal relation as a necessary, but not sufficient, condition for the truth of ⌜x because y⌝.
 Then, roughly for now, our account is one according to which ⌜x because y⌝ is true at a context of assessment iff, at that context, ⌜y⌝ is true, and ⌜y⌝ entails ⌜x⌝ and the community in which the assessor is embedded is disposed, after equilibration, to believe that (the relevant instance of ) ⌜x because y⌝ is an instance of a particular kind of metaphysical explanation (KME), KMEj and the community is disposed, after equilibration, to believe that KMEj.
 The devil is, however, in the details, to which we now turn.